MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Set-Content.md

 Forces the cmdlet to set the contents of a file, even if the file is read-only.
 Implementation varies from provider to provider.
 For more information, see about_Providers.
-Even using the Force parameter, the cmdlet cannot override security restrictions.
+Using the Force parameter does not override security restrictions.

 ```yaml
 Type: SwitchParameter